1933 24 Hours of Le Mans

-Hard work by Nuvolari, who was fresh after avoiding driving during the night, had got him back in front by 9 am.
+After avoiding driving during the night, Nuvolari was back in front by 9am.
 Soon after, Cortese crashed when a front wheel bearing collapsed.
 With the closest opposition gone, what could have been a simple run to the finish was anything but.
 When Sommer pitted the car at midday, their lead was again wiped with repairs to the radiator, brakes and worsening fuel-leak.
 Mechanics used chewing-gum to plug the crack.
 Nuvolari would then overtake the smooth-running Chinetti/Gunzberg car only to have to stop to check the fuel-tank and lose the lead again.
 By the time of the final stops, with an hour to go, the two cars were less than a minute apart.
 Going onto the last lap, the superior speed of Nuvolari's car allowed him to pass on the back straight, only to lose it again under braking at the Mulsanne corner.
 Then Chinetti missed a gear at Arnage and Nuvolari was through again.
-When Chinetti was baulked by slow traffic coming out of White House it gave Nuvolari the clear run to the flag, to win by just 400 metres.
+When Chinetti was baulked by slow traffic coming out of White House it gave Nuvolari the clear run to the flag, to win by just 400 meters.
+The margin of victory for this race was estimated at a 9.5 seconds difference, and remains one of the narrowest racing finishes at Le Mans – excluding the formation finishes of later years.

-The margin of victory for this race was estimated at being 9.5 seconds difference and remains one of the narrowest racing finishes at Le Mans – excluding the formation finishes of later years.
 Third, eight laps back, was the British-entered Alfa Romeo of Lewis/Rose-Richards.
-Fourth, after a very reliable run was the small 1.1-litre Riley of Peacock/van der Becke.
-Their excellent effort against the larger competition also gave them a handsome margin in winning the lucrative Index of Performance prize.
+The small 1.1-litre Riley of Peacock/van der Becke finished in fourth place.
+Their performance gave them a solid margin for winning the lucrative Index of Performance prize.